Published on January 12, 2023 by Ashley Rothstein

 How is her color?
 Are her eyes vibrant?
 Is she laughing and smiling often?
 Does she sleep well?
 Is she eager to move?
 Does she settle easily?
 Does she appear content?

-Something else I plan to do in a few months (around 1 year postpartum) is complete a full blood panel to determine where I’m at with my vitamins, minerals, and nutrients.
+Something else I did was complete a comprehensive blood panel and hair mineral analysis to determine where I was at with my vitamins, minerals, and nutrients.

 I figure if I’m giving myself what I need through my diet, I can assume I am giving Farrah what she needs since I feed her in a similar way.